-- > At James Park, the Code is taught and reinforced throughout the year. - > Adults at James Park model appropriate conduct at all times.

-Students are also taught to use their W.I.T.S. (walk away, ignore, talk about it, seek help).

-➢ When students are referred to the office, the Principal refers to acceptable and unacceptable conduct, and students are encouraged to "make it better"

-PAC and SPC are apprised of implementation events as they occur
+- At James Park, the Code is taught and reinforced throughout the year. - Adults at James Park model appropriate conduct at all times. - > Students are also taught to use their W.I.T.S. (walk away, ignore, talk about it, seek help). - ➤ When students are referred to the office, the Principal refers to acceptable and unacceptable conduct, and students are encouraged to "make it better" - ➤ PAC is apprised of implementation events as they occur